-To ensure that the library is inviting as a place for research and study for all users, the Library requires that each user refrain from the following activities:
+To ensure that the library is inviting as a place for research and study for all users, the Library expects that patrons behave in a respectful manner.
+Please refrain from the following activities:

 - Removing library materials or property without checking them out or without authorization.

 - Misusing or tampering with computing or media equipment or Internet connections or Internet resources.
 See the Policy on the Use of Computers and Data Communications and the Library’s Internet Access Policy.

 - Using any form of tobacco prodcuts including any form of electronic nicotine delivery system better known as e-cigarettes.
 See the University Policy 303.25 Tobacco and Related Product Restrictions on University Property.